SenseNet/sncom-resources/_posts/2021-01-15-docviewer-updates.md

 <img src="/img/posts/docviewer/overwrite_styles.png">
 </p>

-Our designer is constantly coming up with new solutions, the style is constantly changing, we can never consider it ready. 🎡
+Since our designer always come up with new solutions and the style is constantly changing, we can never consider it done. 🎡

 # New features 🎉